How to use this tab

 The notes in this putting it together tab contain suggestions about how to proceed with research based on your assignment.
 These suggestions build upon, and presume familiarity with, the general concepts addressed in the other tabbed sections of this course guide.

 A research trajectory

-- Search to see what's been written about your topic (or see what others are writing about to help refine your focus).
+- Search to see what's been written about your topic (or see what issues others are writing about -- that might help you refine your focus).

-- see search tips section of this tab (as needed)
+- see Tips section of this tab for help with searching

 - Examine promising results.